imcs-compsim/pvutils/README.md

   ```bash
   python3 <path to script>
   ```
-  This the recommended way to add the ParaView script to an existing python workflow.
+  This is the recommended way to add the ParaView script to an existing python workflow.
   For this to work, certain things have to be considered:
   - Install `pvutils` in your pip environment
     ```python